AsoStrife/Computer-Vision-Project/README.md

 *Picture 8: occlusion test with 2 subjects into the scene*

-As you can see at Picture 8, even adding an occlusion the classifier work very good with no flickering or bad classification (in the most of the case).
+As you can see at Picture 8, even adding an occlusion the classifier work very good with no flickering or bad classification (in most of the case).

 The same case visible at Picture 8 with more classes into the dataset produce a very variant and inaccurate results confirming the thesis that the small movement in the scene produce a little light variation in the faces that can lead a bad classification.